Our Mission

 Agency Authority

-Idaho Code 63-3801 established the Board of Tax Appeals as a fully independent body not subject to the supervision or control of the State Tax Commission.
-Pursuant to Idaho Code 63-3811, the Board has jurisdiction over appeals regarding most types of state tax liability, as well as the final determinations of county boards of equalization.
-The written decision and order of the Board may be appealed to district court.
+Idaho Code Section 63-3801 established the Idaho Board of Tax Appeals as a fully independent body not subject to the supervision or control of the Idaho State Tax Commission.
+Pursuant to Idaho Code Section 63-3811, the Board has jurisdiction over appeals regarding most types of state tax liability, as well as the final determinations of county boards of equalization.
+A final decision and order of the Board may be appealed to district court.